sam-f-mcanelly/personal-website/README.md

 ## Deployment

-This project is set up to be easily deployed on Vercel.
-Simply connect your GitHub repository to Vercel for automatic deployments.

-For other hosting options, build the project with \`npm run build\` and deploy the \`out\` directory to your preferred static hosting service.
+Build the project with `npm run build` and deploy the `out` directory to your preferred static hosting service.